Skip to content

 sys.set_table_permissions(table, role, read, write, delete)Modify RLS policies and grants for staff, member, or anon

-sys.create_app(schema_name, display_name, description)Create a new app (schema + registry entry)
+sys.create_app(schema_name, display_name, description)Create a new app (schema + registry entry); description (if provided) lands in sys.app_metadata.app_description

 sys.rename_app(old_name, new_name)Rename app schema + update all metadata